livvy94/EarthBound-Instrument-Packer/Tutorial videos draft.md

 ## Note Lengths
 One of the worst hurdles to learning EBMusEd is understanding the concept of note lengths.

-In trackers, everything is the same length, and in MIDI it's very visual so you can just drag notes around without worrying about stuff like that.
+In trackers, everything is the same length, and in MIDI, it's very visual so you can just drag notes around without worrying about stuff like that.

 Here, you have to specify note lengths.
 It's not too bad once you get used to it though.

 Like most of the commands in EBMusEd (and in retro programming in general), note length commands are in hexadecimal.
 If you don't know what hex is, it's a special way of writing numbers that computers use.
 It goes like 1 2 3 4 5 6 7 8 9 A B C D E F 10 11 12 13 14 15 16 17 18 19 1A 1B 1C 1D 1E 1F 20 21 22, and so on.
-This may seem super weird already, but like a lot of things, you get used to it surprisingly quickly 'cause you have use it so often.
+This may seem super weird already, but like a lot of things, you get used to it surprisingly quickly 'cause you have to use it so often.

 The format of a note length command is `[number of ticks] [optional release time & volume descriptor]`